Pop Will Eat Itself: New PWEI: 2011–present

-In July 2011, a new line-up was announced, featuring Graham Crabb (as the only original member), fellow vocalist Mary Byker (Gaye Bykers on Acid, Apollo 440, Pigface), guitarist Tim Muddiman (Gary Numan), drummer Jason Bowld (Pitchshifter, Killing Joke) and bassist Davey Bennett (This Burning Age).

-That October the album New Noise Designed by a Sadist was released on Cooking Vinyl, produced by Monti & Rob Holliday (Sulpher, The Prodigy) and was followed by a UK tour.
+In July 2011, a new lineup was announced, featuring Crabb (as the only original member), fellow vocalist Mary Byker (Gaye Bykers on Acid, Apollo 440, Pigface), guitarist Tim Muddiman (Gary Numan), drummer Jason Bowld (Pitchshifter, Killing Joke) and bassist Davey Bennett (This Burning Age).
+In October, the album New Noise Designed by a Sadist was released on Cooking Vinyl, produced by Monti and Rob Holliday (Sulpher, the Prodigy) and was followed by a UK tour.
 The band further toured in March and December 2012.

-The single "Disguise" was featured as Radio 6 Breakfast Show 'Single of the Week' and an instrumental "Back to Business" was used on Top Gear.
-Crabb & Byker also guested on Soccer AM.
-The band began working on a remix album to complement New Noise Designed by a Sadist, but this project was discontinued in favour of the Watch the Bitch Blow EP.
-They toured the UK in December 2013 as one third of a triple bill featuring The Wonder Stuff and Jesus Jones.
+The single "Disguise" was featured as the Radio 6 breakfast show's single of the week, and the instrumental "Back to Business" was heard on Top Gear.
+Crabb and Byker also guested on Soccer AM.
+The band began working on a remix album to complement New Noise Designed by a Sadist, but the project was discontinued in favour of the Watch the Bitch Blow EP.
+The band toured the UK in December 2013 as part of a triple bill featuring the Wonder Stuff and Jesus Jones.

-The Watch the Bitch Blow EP was released in March 2014, through PledgeMusic, and the "Reclaim the Game (Funk FIFA)" single featuring Brazilian rapper BNegão (Planet Hemp) followed in June 2014 for the 2014 FIFA World Cup, as a protest song against FIFA.
-The album Anti-Nasty League was planned for release in September–October, but was delayed to fit in with the band's live schedule in 2015.
-It was released exclusively and independently through the band's shop: shop.popwilleatitself.net in April 2015.
-A 9-date UK tour was undertaken in May.
-In May, the band signed a publishing administration deal with Bucks Music Group for the ANL album only.
+The Watch the Bitch Blow EP was released in March 2014 through PledgeMusic, and the "Reclaim the Game (Funk FIFA)" single featuring Brazilian rapper BNegão (Planet Hemp) followed in June 2014 for the 2014 FIFA World Cup as a protest song against FIFA.
+The album Anti-Nasty League was planned for release in September or October but was delayed to accommodate the band's live schedule in 2015.
+It was released exclusively and independently through the band's online store in April 2015.
+A nine-date UK tour was undertaken in May, and the band signed a publishing administration deal with Bucks Music Group for Anti-Nasty League.